-I’ve always wanted to do CrossFit, but having 5 young children and homeschooling them leaves little flexibility for getting to a gym or group class, and being that my husband is a teacher, we don’t have a lot of extra cash laying around.
+I always want to exercise more, but having 5 young children and homeschooling them leaves little flexibility for getting to a gym or group class, and being that my husband is a teacher, we don’t have a lot of extra cash laying around.
 I needed something to do at home.
-And that’s when I came across THIS.
-So, I started doing little bits at home and I realized they are perfect for me right now.
+So, I started doing little workouts at home and I realized they are perfect for me right now.
 They are an awesome supplement to my running.
 I’m in good shape, but I’m not strong.
-I can’t do a pull-up, I get sore from hauling wood (yes, I’m a country girl), and I realized after one CrossFit workout that running wasn’t working nearly as many muscles as I’d hoped for.
+I can’t do a pull-up, I get sore from hauling wood (yes, I’m a country girl), and I realized after one workout that running wasn’t working nearly as many muscles as I’d hoped for.

 So here’s the deal.
 30 days.
 30 chances to throw a quick work-out into your day.
 Seriously, some of these took me less than 10 minutes to complete, and I felt whipped at the end.
 It’s all about going hard, quick and efficiently.
 I will post my week’s workouts each Tuesday (or sometimes before).
 I’ll do “before” measurements and “after” measurements (although I’m not trying to lose weight, just gain muscle).
 I’ll post my results and I’ll share my failures (of which I’m sure there’ll be some).
 One concession: Saturdays are my “longer run” days, and I’ll usually do a 4-6 mile run.
 Sundays are my rest days.
 That means 6 days a week I’ll be doing something, even if it’s just a quick 5-rounds of squats and push-ups.